FOOD CHEMISTRY AND HEALTH - 2023/4

 Module code: MHUM012

 This module covers a variety of important components in foods that arise from the chemical and biochemical transformations which occur during the processing, storage and preparation of foods.
 It builds on previous knowledge in food science in terms of enhancing the understanding of the complex reactions that occur in foods.
-This will be done by examining the published research that has occurred in the field.
+This will be done by critically examining the published research in the field, which will be helpful for the research project.
 The emphasis is focused on understanding how the compounds are formed, the levels present and their role in food safety and acceptability.

 Number of Credits: 15

 Some of the module content will be co-taught with the undergraduates taking BMS3059

 Indicative content includes: